-For twelve months ended November 30, 2021, the listing expense resulting from the RTO totaled \$2,549,665.
+For three months ended August 31, 2021, the listing expense resulting from the RTO totaled \$2,549,665.
 This reflects the cost of Georgetown acquiring the business and listing status of Westbridge on June 17, 2021.
+This does not recur in future quarters.